gustav-mb/PRDAT-assignments/Assignment 2/README.md

 Generate the lexer out of the specification using a command prompt.
 Which additional file is generated during the process?

+Answer: `hello.fs`

 How many states are there by the automaton of the lexer?
 Hint: Depending on setup, you can generate the lexer with the command `fslex --unicode hello.fsl`

 You can get the number of the states of the automaton by reading the report output when the lexer is generated.

+Answer: There are 3 states by the automaton of the lexer.

 </br>